erkangun/erkangun.github.io/_posts copy/2021-05-10-Subduction-Pulley.md

   - Publication
 ---

-> Our research article that discovers a new style of extensional deformation prior collision in subduction plate boundaries is published in Nature Geoscience!
-Follow the link below to access the article.
+> My latest research on tectonics titled "Pre-collisional extension of microcontinental terranes by a subduction pulley" has been published in Nature Geoscience!

+> <cite><a href="https://rdcu.be/ckjQW">Free to read link</a></cite>

 > <cite><a href="https://dx.doi.org/10.1038/s41561-021-00746-9">https://dx.doi.org/10.1038/s41561-021-00746-9</a></cite>